 Unfortunately the original marsupials in other parts of the world couldn't compete with placental mammals and became mostly extinct.
 A few marsupials still survive in North and South America.

 Marsupials can live in habitats from trees to the forest floor to open bush and shrub drylands.
 Some like the wombat even burrow underground.
 The majority of Australian marsupials live in dry dessert and shrub habitats and generally avoid colder climates.
 Only the mountain pygmy-possum lives in in the snow country of the Australian Alps.
-Wombats too can tolerate some snow but usually at the snowline.
+Wombats too can tolerate some snow but usually only at the snowline.

 Almost all Australian marsupials are nocturnal.
 This means they only come out at night.
-The reason for this behaviour is that the daytime temperature in Australia can get quite hot.
+The reason for this behaviour is that the daytime temperature in Australia can get extremely hot.
 So these animals have adapted to resting during the heat of the day and venturing out at night.
 The numbat and musky rat-kangaroo seem to be exceptions.

 Marsupials are usually solitary animals, only coming together for short-lived pair bonds during mating.
 They exhibit little permanent social organisation.
 Some, such as kangaroos and wallabies, graze in groups called "mobs".
-However these are not considered true social groups because there are no leaders or elders that exercise cohesion between members of the mob.
+However these are not considered true social groups because there are no leaders or elders that exercise cohesion amongst members of the mob.
 The one exception are the lesser gliders (Petaurus) that have loose social groupings.

 Marsupials, just like their placental counterparts, eat a wide variety of food.
 Some such as kangaroos, koalas and wombats, are the herbivores, eating only plant matter.
-Others such as bandicoots and possums are omnivores, eating both plants and animals.
+Others such as bandicoots and possums are omnivorous, eating both plants and animals.
 The Tasmanian devil and the now extinct Tasmanian tiger are carnivorous, eating only meat.
 Others are insectivores, consuming only insects.